Ritik-Raushan/Live-weather-page/README.md

  temperature of the city ,max temperature of the day, wind speed, humidity etc are information provided to you.

  --you just need to fill the desired city name and submit.

+--sever is listining at port no 3000 on localhost.